cassandragoto10-maker/Decode-Labs-Project-3-Cassandra/README.md

-# DecodeLabs Internship Project 3: SQL Data Analysis

 ## Project Overview

-This project represents the extraction phase of the DecodeLabs Data Analytics internship program.
-The objective was to demonstrate proficiency in SQL by writing structured queries to filter, group, and aggregate raw data into actionable business intelligence.
-By completing this milestone, I have proven the ability to bridge the gap between massive datasets and specific answers through relational logic.
+This project demonstrates proficiency in SQL by writing structured queries to filter, group, and aggregate raw data into actionable business intelligence.
+The objective was to bridge the gap between massive datasets and specific answers through relational logic.

 **Project Goal:** Perform SQL data analysis on an e-commerce dataset to extract business insights.